Transparent dark purple Insurte logo

 Americans can travel to the Schengen area (many countries in Europe) without a visa for trips up to 90 days.
 Once ETIAS is fully implemented, US travelers still won’t need a visa, but instead, they will need to complete a pre-travel authorization before their trip.
 This simple process is entirely online and will require basic information like passport details, travel plans, and background information related to security and health.

 If you are a US citizen and are applying for a visa for your stay in the Schengen area, you do not need ETIAS.
-ETIAS is simply a travel authorization, and a visa already authorizes you – so you don’t need both.
-Keep in mind that Schengen visa requirements remain the same, such as a valid passport and Schengen visa insurance.
+ETIAS is simply a travel authorization, and a visa already authorizes you, so you don’t need both.

 ETIAS for UK Citizens